Salvoxia/docker-sogo/README.md

 [SOGo](https://www.sogo.nu) is a fully supported and trusted groupware server with a focus on scalability and open standards.
 SOGo is released under the GNU GPL/LGPL v2 and above.
+The app features a web interface for an IMAP server, (shared) addressbook and calendar management with full CardDAV and CaldDAV support.

 This Dockerfile packages SOGo compiled from a defined production source tag, together with Apache 2 and memcached.
 This means that this image does not rely on the SOGo packages getting updated by any package managers while at the same time using a pinned production tag instead of a nightly release.
 The image is set up in a way to support High Availability (multiple replicas) in a Kubernetes Cluster and provides example files for Docker as well as Kubernetes setups.